 - The Web as History - An open-source book that provides a conceptual overview to web archiving research, as well as several case studies.

 - Ask @netpreserve for access to the IIPC Slack

-- Ask @ianmilligan1 for access to the Archives Unleashed Slack, a researcher group of people working with web archives.
+- Fill out this request form for access to the Archives Unleashed Slack, a researcher group of people working with web archives.

 - Invite yourself to the Archivers Slack, a multi-disciplinary effort for archiving projects run in affiliation with EDGI and Data Together.